atlas-labs-org/atlas/SECURITY.md

 ---

 ## 3. Reporting a Vulnerability
-If you discover a security vulnerability in the Jamarcus Admin System, please report it to us as soon as possible.
+If you discover a security vulnerability in the Atlas Admin System, please report it to us as soon as possible.
 Here's what you need to know:

 <ul>
-  <li><strong>Where to Report:</strong> Submit all security vulnerability reports to our <a href="https://github.com/MochaTheDev/jamarcus_admin/security/advisories/new">&#x1F4E7; vulnerabilities page</a>.</li>
+  <li><strong>Where to Report:</strong> Submit all security vulnerability reports to our <a href="https://github.com/MochaTheDev/Atlas_admin/security/advisories/new">&#x1F4E7; vulnerabilities page</a>.</li>
   <li><strong>Information to Include:</strong> Describe the vulnerability in detail, including steps to reproduce it, affected components, and potential impact.
 Attach screenshots or proof-of-concept code if possible.</li>
   <li><strong>Response Time:</strong> We aim to acknowledge receipt of your report within 24 hours.
 You can expect an initial response within 48 hours.</li>
   <li><strong>Follow-up Updates:</strong> We will provide weekly updates on the status of the reported vulnerability until it is resolved.
 If the report requires further investigation, we'll let you know.</li>